Skip to main content

 1963 ~ Present

 Cassette tapes arrived in the USA around 1964.
 It wasn’t until 1966 that the first pre-recorded music cassettes were released.
 It became very popular by the late 1970’s and 1980's with the invention of portable music devices such as boomboxes and the Walkman.
 Cassettes eventually lost sales to CD’s by the 1990's.
+Learn more about our compact cassette transfer service.

 Audio 8-Track Tape